-Figure 1: The global pointer and its role in communication.
-The figure shows three address spaces; three global pointers in address space 1 reference objects in address spaces 0 and 2.
+Figure 1: The communication link and its role in communication.
+The figure shows three address spaces; three startpoints in address space 1, labeled SP, are linked to endpoints labeled EP in address spaces 0 and 2.

 One could associate a communication method with a communicator.
 However, communicators also have their limitations.
-Communicators define a symmetric communication structure and must be created by a collective operation.
-This symmetry may cause difficulties when the communication method is asymmetric, as with multicast operations.
+A communicator defines a symmetric communication structure and must be created by a collective operation.
+This symmetry may cause difficulties in the case of asymmetric communication methods, such as multicast.
 Additionally, program design is complicated in that the communicators used for different methods must be managed explicitly.
 Also, as communicators cannot be transferred between nodes, it is difficult for one node to inform another node of its communication preference.